Sky Q full review

 Sky Q user interface

-It's worth noting that you can't simply stream on-demand content, instead it must be downloaded to the box first (you don't have to wait for the download to finish before watching though.
+It's worth noting that you can't simply stream all on-demand content, instead it must be downloaded to the box first (you don't have to wait for the download to finish before watching though.
 This seems a little odd as although you can then keep the content (even if it gets removed from the library), it takes up space on the box.
 Sky said that the box will automatically delete things if the hard drive is full based on things that have been watched and the oldest content.
 You can mark items to 'keep' to make sure things you love don't suddenly disappear.

 Sky Q Apps

 Sky Q brings smart TV features straight to the box, including a bunch of apps such as Sky Sports News HQ, Sky News, Music, My Photos, Weather and Help.
+As you'll have gathered, Netflix is now on Sky Q, as well as Spotify.

 My Photos app lets you share your favourite photos on your big-screen TV.
 Music uses video-streaming site Vevo to bring your favourite artists and new music videos and live performances to your TV.
 You can also play your tunes through Sky Q via Apple AirPlay or Bluetooth.